 Non-Presort First Class – Non Presort is estimated 1-3 business days, is the same as placing a stamp on an envelope.(no postage discounts)

-The postage rate for addressed admail averages at approximately 27.7 – 34 cents per postcard depending on the size of the postcards and postage class you select.
+The postage rate for addressed admail averages at approximately 33 – 37 cents per postcard depending on the size of the postcards and postage class you select.
+Pricing listed below are estimates and may have changed.
+Please contact us for a custom quote for better accuracy.

 - 4×6 Postcards receive automatic First Class Postage.